Sierra Vista Herald

-The Herald Review is a newspaper printed in Sierra Vista, Arizona, United States.
+The Sierra Vista Herald / Bisbee Daily Review is a newspaper printed in Sierra Vista, Arizona, United States.
 Most of its circulation goes to Sierra Vista, Huachuca City, Hereford, Palominas, and Fort Huachuca.
 It is also circulated in Bisbee.

 History

 Ky Richards Jr. and his wife, Lois Richards, originally from Hawaii, started printing the Huachuca Herald on Fridays starting October 7, 1955.
 They put out the first editions on a typewriter, composing stories on their kitchen table.
 On October 8, 1967, the couple started printing the paper twice a week.
 At that time, the newspaper hit the streets on Sundays and Wednesdays.

 On May 22, 1968, the couple sold the newspaper to Sig H. Atkinson of Chandler and Milton I. Wick, co-founder of Wick Communications.
 The Sierra Vista Herald started publishing via offset with 3,000 subscribers in 1968.
 In 1969, the Herald merged with the Douglas Daily Dispatch, forming the Sierra Vista Herald-Dispatch.

-In 1971, Bill Epler bought the Bisbee Daily Review from Phelps Dodge in 1971, changed it from a daily to a weekly, and sold it to the Wick family in 1974.
-The paper was merged into the Herald-Dispatch in 1976.
-That same year the Sierra Vista Herald-Dispatch went from publishing three days a week to five on October 4 and the newspaper added Associated Press wire service news.
+In 1971, Bill Epler bought the Bisbee Daily Review from Phelps Dodge and changed it from a daily to a weekly.
+In 1974, he sold it to the Wick family.
+On October 5, 1976, the Review was merged into the Herald-Dispatch and publishing was expanded from three to five days a week.
+At that time the combined circulation was over 10,000.

+The newspaper added Associated Press wire service news.
 On June 14, 1981, a Sunday edition was added.
-In 2004, the Herald changed into a morning, seven-days-a-week newspaper.
+In 2004, the Herald / Review changed into a morning, seven-days-a-week newspaper.
+In 2017, the print schedule was reduced to five days a week, and then to three days in 2020.